Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 - Marshall has four wins against the spread in eight games this season.

-- So far this season, the Thundering Herd have been installed as favorites by a 1.5-point margin or more seven times and are 3-4 ATS in those matchups.
+- The Thundering Herd are 3-4 ATS when favored by 1.5 points or more this season.

-- Marshall's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Marshall's games this year have hit the over on five of eight set point totals (62.5%).

-- Marshall is 4-3 against the spread and 4-3 overall in games when it scores more than 21.5 points.
+- When Marshall puts up more than 21.5 points, it is 4-3 against the spread and 4-3 overall.

-- Marshall is 4-4 against the spread and 5-3 overall when the team churns out more than 380.6 yards.
+- When Marshall totals more than 380.6 yards, the team is 4-4 against the spread and 5-3 overall.

 - The Thundering Herd have turned the ball over 19 times this season, six more turnovers than the Owls have forced (13).